cqframework/cqf-ruler/README.md

 `git clone --recurse-submodules https://github.com/DBCG/cqf-ruler.git`

+or if you've already checked out the repo, use

+`git submodule update --init --recursive`

 #### Java

 Go to [http://www.oracle.com/technetwork/java/javase/downloads/](
 http://www.oracle.com/technetwork/java/javase/downloads/) and download the latest (version 11 or higher) JDK for your platform, and install it.

-#### Apache Maven 3.5.3
+#### Apache Maven

-Go to [https://maven.apache.org](https://maven.apache.org), visit the main "Download" page, and under "Files" download the 3.5.3 binary.
-Then unpack that archive file and follow the installation instructions in its README.txt.
-The end result of this should be that the binary "mvn" is now in your path.
+This project uses the [Maven wrapper](https://github.com/apache/maven-wrapper) to ensure the correct verison of Maven is available on your machine.
+Use `./mvnw` to invoke it.

 ### Build

-`mvn package`
+`./mvnw package`

 Visit the [wiki](https://github.com/DBCG/cqf-ruler/wiki) for more documentation.